testdouble/azure-blob/README.md

 This gem was built to replace azure-storage-blob (deprecated) in Active Storage, but was written to be Rails agnostic.

+## Active Storage

+## Migration
+To migrate from azure-storage-blob to azure-blob:

+1. Replace `azure-storage-blob` in your Gemfile with `azure-blob`
+2. Run `bundle install`
+3. Change the `AzureStorage` service to `AzureBlob`  in your Active Storage config (`config/storage.yml`)
+4. Restart or deploy the app.

 ## Contributing

 ### dev environment